Mondi Limited and Mondi plc – Annual General MeetingsPublication Date:

 As you know, earlier today we released our Interim Management Statement.
 I would like to take this opportunity to briefly summarise the main points of the announcement.

-I would like add my enormous thanks to our workforce.
-They continue to demonstrate a dedication and commitment to Mondi which contributes to our success and particularly the improved results of the past year.
+In closing, I would like add my enormous thanks to our workforce.
+They have demonstrated a resolute and focused commitment to Mondi during very difficult times and have more than earned the Boards’ gratitude.

 (Incorporated in the Republic of South Africa)